 That’s a problem.
 If you are supposed to study for an hour each day, but then spend 45 minutes scrolling through your Instagram reels, it completely defeats the purpose.

 Hence, put your phone in silent mode.
 Turn off all notifications.
 Go somewhere without WiFi if you have to.

 7. Time Block

-8. Always Be Ready
+8. Always Come Prepared

 Always have your Kindle with you.
-Always have a video course to watch on your phone.
-Always have a few good podcast episodes ready.
+Always have a video course to watch on your smartphone.
+Always have a few educational podcast episodes downloaded.

 9. Make It a 7-Hour Rule

 For these reasons, learning needs to happen every day, for the rest of your life.
-Learning is life.